Foreign Vehicle Car Accident Claims – How much Compensation Amounts

 - The other driver pulling out too fast at a roundabout

-- Car hit by foreign driver because they were on their phone
+- A car hit by a foreign driver because they were on their phone

-- Accident with foreign lorry driver who lost control of his/her vehicle
+- Accident with a foreign lorry driver who lost control of his/her vehicle

 - Crashes due to the driver being under the influence of alcohol